JonnyPickard/cv/README.md

 # Jonny Pickard

 A creative concoction of art, music and science with a passion for technology.
 I obtained a degree in Biology then completely switched direction by learning how to code.
-Now I'm aiming to turn my passion into a career working on websites, web apps and hopefully eventually gaming.
+Now I'm aiming to turn my passion into a career working on websites, apps, web apps and hopefully at some point gaming.

 ## Code Examples